-That said, logistics companies at all stages of their digital transformation journeys are grappling with the ethical implications and opacity of AI.
+That said, automotive companies at all stages of their digital transformation journeys are grappling with the ethical implications and opacity of artificial intelligence.

-“We need a paradigm shift in how we interact with AI and automation,” said John Gikopoulos, global head of AI and Automation at Infosys.
-“We should apply ethics and control at the personal level, rather than expecting a process, machine, or laws to govern these technologies once they are out in the world.”
+“We need a paradigm shift in how we interact with AI and automation,” said John Gikopoulos, global head of AI and automation at Infosys.
+“We should apply ethics and control at the personal level, rather than expecting a process, a machine or laws to govern these technologies once they are out in the world.”

 Digital transformation accelerator No. 3: design

 Our survey shows that companies with design strengths are better able to seize opportunities to improve both customer and employee experiences.
-They are more likely to deploy technology in the form of digital product engineering, content personalization and AR.
+They are more likely to deploy technology in the form of digital product engineering, content personalization and augmented reality.

-Logistics visionaries understand that design is more than mere user experience.
-Instead of segregating user design within its own silo, they make sure that more people, in more functions across the company have responsibility to design products and services that maximize user satisfaction.
+Automotive visionaries understand that design is more than mere user experience.
+Instead of segregating user design within its own silo, they make sure that more people, in more functions across the company, have responsibility to design products and services that maximize user satisfaction.

 Systems engineering has emerged as a critical role in the digital age.
 The best systems designers are diligent scientists with master’s degrees and many years of work experience.
 This type of talent is in short supply, exacerbating the war for talent.
 However, the good news is that a systems designer with experience in one area can typically apply his or her knowledge to other domains.
 “Systems designers understand how large, complex systems behave,” Glickman said.